amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 4. `macro_table` - an exported list of macro definitions

-### Internal Environment
+### Internal environment

 The body of a module tracks an internal environment by which macro references are resolved.
 This environment is constructed incrementally by each clause in the definition and consists of:

 * the _visible modules_, a map from identifier to module
+* the _exported symbols_, an array containing symbol texts
 * the _exported macros_, an array containing name/macro pairs

 Before any clauses of the module definition are examined, the initial environment is as follows:

-* The visible modules map `$ion` to the system module for the appropriate spec version.
+* The visible modules map binds `$ion` to the system module for the appropriate spec version.
-  Inside an encoding directive, the visible modules also maps `$ion_encoding` to the current encoding module.
+  Inside an encoding directive, the visible modules map also binds `$ion_encoding` to the active encoding module (the encoding module that was active when the encoding directive was encountered).
   For an inner module, it also includes the modules previously made available by the enclosing module (via `import` or `module`).
 * The macro table and symbol table are empty.